blackc03r/PebuMSG/README.md

 ```
 ## Risks
 * IP is not anonymized, while it is not stored by the server on purpose, an adversary can modify the servers source code to log that.
+  * Easily solved with the use of a trusted VPN provider such as [OVPN](https://www.ovpn.com)
 * Server can see how many messages a specific address has, while the server cannot see who sent the message or the message.
 * Public and Private key are saved in plaintext on the client machine.
+  * See to do list #5
 ## To do list
 * Implement source code checking, sends an alert on sign on if the server is running modified source code.
 * ~~Clean up code and inital handshake technique.~~ # Done 19-11-2021
 * Allow for more customization options.
 * Better memory optimization.
+* Encryption of public and private key via a password on the client machine.
+Require this password upon running of the client to unlock them.
 ## Future Ideas
 * Create a group chat feature.
 * Create an onion routing protocol to hide IP addresses.